 - The Kuiper Belt is 20 times wider and 200 times more massive than the asteroid belt between Mars and Jupiter.

 - KBOs are mostly composed of volatiles substances such as methane, ice and, ammonia.

 - It is called as Edgeworth-Kuiper Belt named after the two astronomers, Kenneth Edgeworth and Gerard Kuiper who suggested its existence.

-- A dwarf planet, Sedna, the Kuiper belt takes 10,500 years to complete one revolution.
+- A dwarf planet, Sedna, in the Kuiper belt takes 10,500 years to complete one revolution around the sun.